scott-hannabuss/javascript-basics-express/README.md

 A web API that makes a series of basic javascript functions accessible through HTTP requests.

-The project is designed to give an overview on how to make and manipulate HTTP requests and responses through basic routing.
+The project is designed to give an overview on the basics of RESTful APIs and how they operate.

 ## Using this repo locally